arumry/current/README.md

 ## License

-Bourne is free and unencumbered software released into the public domain, with fallback provisions for jurisdictions that don't recognize the public domain.
+Current is free and unencumbered software released into the public domain, with fallback provisions for jurisdictions that don't recognize the public domain.

 For details, see `LICENSE.md`.